 Learning a new language is not easy and needs lots of time and attention; one hour per week is simply not going to cut it.
 Instead, make the effort and spend lots of time on it.
 Speaking multiple languages looks great on your resume, and will be a big help with creating new international friendships.

 As for which language you should pursue, this mostly relies on your goal.
 If you are trying to learn a new language for fun, it is advisable to start with Spanish.
 There are lots of materials available and Spanish classes can be found everywhere.

-This is due to the fact that Spanish is spoken widely around the world.
-Spanish will also come in handy when you’re planning to travel Latin-America, as most people do not speak English here.
+This is because Spanish is spoken widely around the world.
+Spanish will also come in handy when you’re planning to travel to Latin America, as most people do not speak English here.